harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

     claim the money Bob forwarded to her, costing Bob the amount of the HTLC.

-    However, after 20 block expiry of the HTLC Alice offered him, she can force close the channel to attempt to receive a refund of the amount she forwarded to Bob, and her software may automatically do this to prevent Alice from potentially losing the money to a node upstream of her.
-But, if she force closes the channel, she might end up in the same position as Bob: she's either unable to claim the refund or doesn't attempt it because it's not economical.
+    However, after the 20-block expiry of the HTLC Alice offered him, she can force-close the channel to attempt to receive a refund of the amount she forwarded to Bob, and her software may automatically do this to prevent Alice from potentially losing the money to a node upstream of her.
+But, if she force-closes the channel, she might end up in the same position as Bob: she's either unable to claim the refund or doesn't attempt it because it's not economical.
     That means a useful channel between Alice and Bob was closed for no gain to either one of them.
-This problem could be repeated over and over again for any hops upstream of Alice, resulting in a cascade of unwanted channel closures.
+This problem could be repeated multiple times for any hops upstream of Alice, resulting in a cascade of unwanted channel closures.

-    The solution implemented in this PR is for Bob to wait as long as reasonable to claim a refund and, if it's not going to happen, he creates an offchain cancellation of the HTLC he received from Alice, allowing their channel to continue operating even if it means he might lose the amount of the HTLC.
+    The solution implemented in this PR is for Bob to wait as long as is reasonable to claim a refund and, if it's not going to happen, create an offchain cancellation of the HTLC he received from Alice, allowing their channel to continue operating even if it means he might lose the amount of the HTLC.